EthanJStark/polyrhythm-sequencer/README.md

 ## The Inspiration

 New Year's Day 2026.
-My 6-year-old woke me up to show me this hundreds chart pattern he'd been exploring.
+The first thing my 6 year old proudly showed me was this hundreds chart pattern he filled in with his Nana.
 I told him it reminded me of music—polyrhythms—and he started singing the numbers back to me.
-That morning, we built this together.
+Then, he and I built this together.

 ![The hundreds chart that started it all](process/100s.jpg)